Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Experiments

 where the set of parameters $\mathbf{p}=(a,b,c)$ indicates the equilibrium voltage level for the system $a$, the coupling strength between the recovery variable and the membrane potential $b$, and the timescale and sensitivity of the voltage dynamics $c$.

 To generate sample observations, we initialize the true parameters values as $\mathbf{p}^{true}=(0.2,0.2,3)$ and set the initial condition to be $\mathbf{y}(0)=(-1,1)$ \cite{fitzhugh1961impulses}.
 Using these conditions, we compute the true underlying trajectories (\cref{fig2}(a), Sample observations-true $V, R$).
-Next, 100 observed trajectories for $V$ and $R$ are generated corresponding to a noise level of $0.2$ using $41$ observation points to construct the NS dataset (\cref{fig2}(a), Sample observations-observed $V, R$) (See also the detailed scenario reported in \cite{dondelinger2013ode,wenk2019fast}).
+Next, one hundred observed trajectories for $V$ and $R$ are generated corresponding to a noise level of $0.2$ using $41$ observation points to construct the NS dataset (\cref{fig2}(a), Sample observations-observed $V, R$) (See also the detailed scenario reported in \cite{dondelinger2013ode,wenk2019fast}).
+Under this configuration, the parameter estimation problem becomes non-identifiable (See \cref{fig:FN_CI} in Appendix for details).

-SiGMoID is used to infer both the true underlying trajectories (\cref{fig2}(a), $V$ and $R$) and the parameters (Appendix B, Table S3, NS).
-It is observed to exhibit the lowest relative mean square error (RMSE) between the true and estimated trajectories compared to the other three methods---MAGI \cite{yang2021inference}, FGPGM \cite{wenk2019fast}, and AGM \cite{dondelinger2013ode} (\cref{table:RMSE_FN}, NS).
-Further, the parameters inferred using SiGMoID are observed to be the closest to the true values compared to those obtained using the other methods (Appendix B, Table S3, NS).
+SiGMoID is used to infer both the true underlying trajectories (\cref{fig2}(a), $V$ and $R$) and the parameters (\cref{table:params_FN} in Appendix, NS).
+It is observed to exhibit the lowest root mean square error (RMSE), $\frac{1}{N_s}\sum_{j=1}^{N_{s}}\sqrt{\frac{1}{N_t}\sum_{k=1}^{N_{o}}|y_{true,i}(t_{k})-y_{i}^{G}(t_{k})|^2}$, between the true $y_{true,i}(t)=y_{i}(t;p^{true})$ and estimated trajectories $y_{ij}^{G}(t) = y_{i}(t;p_{j}^{G})$ for each component $i$ compared to the other three methods---MAGI \cite{yang2021inference}, FGPGM \cite{wenk2019fast}, and AGM \cite{dondelinger2013ode} (\cref{table:RMSE_FN}, NS).
+Further, the parameters inferred using SiGMoID are observed to be the closest to the true values compared to those obtained using the other methods.
 These results demonstrate that SiGMoID not only accurately reconstructs the true underlying trajectories but also outperforms existing methods (MAGI, FGPGM, and AGM) in terms of estimation accuracy, establishing its effectiveness and reliability.

 Although the neuronal potential voltage $V$ is easily observable, $R$ cannot be directly measured experimentally and must be inferred based on the dynamic system \cite{fitzhugh1961impulses, samson2025inference}.
 To this end, we apply SiGMoID to the NSMC dataset by removing the sample observations for $R$ in \cref{fig2}(a) (\cref{fig2}(b), sample observations).
-Despite the absence of observed data for $R$, the parameters inferred using SiGMoID based on the NSMC dataset are observed to be accurate and closely aligned with the true values (Appendix B, Table S3, NSMC).
+Despite the absence of observed data for $R$, the parameters inferred using SiGMoID based on the NSMC dataset are observed to be accurate and closely aligned with the true values (\cref{table:params_FN} in Appendix, NSMC).